 When torque is applied (clockwise or counterclockwise), the metal body acts as a “spring” and is slightly deformed, and unless it is overloaded, it returns to its original shape.
 As the flexure deforms, the strain gage also changes its shape and consequently its electrical resistance, which creates a differential voltage variation through a Wheatstone Bridge circuit.
 Thus, the change in voltage is proportional to the torque applied to the transducer, which can be calculated via the torque sensor circuit voltage output.

 In a Rotary Torque Sensor, the strain gauge is bonded to the rotating shaft that slightly deforms when torque is applied.
 The shaft deflection induces stress in the strain gauge that changes its resistance.
 A combination of strain gauges (usually 4) is arranged in an electrical circuit, the Wheatstone bridge, that converts the resistance variations into a voltage output, which can be calibrated and measured.

 Rotary Torque Sensors are designed to measure torque of a rotating shaft.
-Thus, it is necessary to transfer power to the strain gauge bridge, as well as a means to receive the signal from the rotating shaft.
+Thus, it is necessary to transfer power to the strain gauge bridge, as well as a means to receive the signal from the rotating torque meter or shaft.
 This can be accomplished using slip rings, wireless telemetry, or rotary transformers.
 Optionally, sensors can also embed encoder for angle or speed measurement.